-Jude and Addie Schuenemeyer: CoDirectors
+Jude and Addie Schuenemeyer: CoDirectors, since 2017

 After nearly two decades of playing mountaineer, paramedic, and Wildland Hotshot Firefighter, Jude became a father and business owner.
-Since 2001 he has self-learned how to be a parent, grower, nursery person, farmer, orchardist, historian, grafter, teacher, coffee roaster, and cook; making him a “crash-course graduate” in how to run a family farm, orchard, and business.
-In addition to being passionate about his family and four beautiful girls Jude is a fruit enthusiast; he uses his twenty some years of educator training and experience to teach his passions to people of all ages.
+Since 2001 he has self-learned how to be a parent, grower, nursery person, farmer, orchardist, historian, grafter, teacher, coffee roaster, and cook; making him a “crash-course graduate” in how to run a family farm, orchard, business, and nonprofit.
+In addition to being passionate about his family of four beautiful girls Jude is a fruit enthusiast; he uses his twenty some years of educator training and experience to teach his passions to people of all ages.

 Raised as a “Park Brat” calling places like Mesa Verde and Death Valley National Parks home, Addie embraced a love for the outdoors and nurtured a strong sense of place.
 Seeking self challenge and adventure, by the time she was 19, she had worked as a Youth Conservation Crew Member and wrangler in Yellowstone, lived a year as a foreign exchange student in Argentina, picked apples in the orchards of the Montezuma Valley, and lived in Mexico before settling down to a routine of college in the winter and fire in the summer.
 After graduating from Colorado State University with a degree in Natural Resources Management, Addie dedicated nearly a decade to a career in wildland fire until falling head over heals for her husband Jude.
 Together they grew a retail nursery/cafe business and family of four beautiful girls, and along the way developed a love for community and it’s orchard heritage.
 In 2015, they closed the doors of their beloved Let it Grow Nursery and Garden Market so they could dedicate the time needed to work towards the mission of MORP.

 email@example.com (970) 565-3099 POB 1556, Cortez, Co 81321